Into The Night

 I started to create images of empty streets, avoiding the cliched car light trails.
 I wanted to capture the feeling of being alone in spaces that would normally be full of people.
 It was both the aesthetic as well as the sense of loneliness that I wanted to put into my images.

-About 10 years ago, now in Bristol (with a family, job, regular sleeping pattern and feeling less alone in the world), I started up the project again.
+13 years ago, now in Bristol (with a family, job, a regular sleeping pattern and feeling less alone in the world), I started up the project again.
 Swapping medium format film for full-frame digital, I have kept for the most part with making black & white images.
 I will use colour when it feels right, but my photographic eye and brain predominantly see the world in a monochromatic aesthetic.
-These images are about the interplay of light and darkness, so black & white allows me to focus on these two elements.
+These images are about the interplay of light and darkness and how this creates tonality and combinations of shapes in the urban landscape.

-Most of the images below are taken in Bristol, with a few images from my degree to show where it all came from as well as a commission of Nottingham’s Trent Bridge and a bridge in Bratislava.
-Bridges at night photograph well.
+Most of the images below are taken in Bristol, with a few images from my degree to show where it all came from as well as a commission of Nottingham’s Trent Bridge and The Roman Baths